The impact of Foreign Direct Investment (FDI) and Trade Openness (TR) on Environmental Quality

 SAKHRI Mohamed

-I hold a bachelor's degree in political science and international relations as well as a Master's degree in international security studies, alongside a passion for web development.
-During my studies, I gained a strong understanding of key political concepts, theories in international relations, security and strategic studies, as well as the tools and research methods used in these fields.
+I hold a Bachelor's degree in Political Science and International Relations in addition to a Master's degree in International Security Studies.
+Alongside this, I have a passion for web development.
+During my studies, I acquired a strong understanding of fundamental political concepts and theories in international relations, security studies, and strategic studies.

 Leave a Reply